 - the fact that the payments made had the effect of diminishing the Company's claim against Built did not make the payments preferential as the Company's rights under the contract with Built depended on the assessment of progress of the works, and not on the claims made on the Company by its subcontractors.

 Subcontractors suspecting that their debtor is insolvent should carefully consider their position.
-If possible, obtaining payment from the principal may defeat potential preference claims later.
+If possible, obtaining payment directly from the principal may defeat potential preference claims later.